JJLongoria/aura-helper-package-generator/README.md

     console.log(packageFromJSONObjectResult);          // [rootPath]/path/to/json/destructiveChangesPost.xml
 ---
 ## [**validateJSON(metadataOrPath)**](#validatejsonmetadataorpath)
 Method to validate a Metadata JSON file or Metadata JSON Object format.
 If is not valid, throw several exceptions.
-See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata File.
+See [Metadata JSON Format](#metadata-file) section to understand the JSON Metadata Format

 ### **Parameters:**
   - **metadataOrPath**: Metadata JSON file or Metadata JSON object to validate.